SelimWaly/Focaldroid/README.md

 ## License

-This program is licensed under the The 996 Prohibited License.
+This program is licensed under "The 996 Prohibited License".
 For more information regarding the license, see the `LICENSE` file.

 ---